ksanu1998/starter-academic/content/home/honors.md

 # Note: `&shy;` is used to add a 'soft' hyphen in a long heading.
 # title: 'Accomplish&shy;ments'
-title: Awards
+title: Honors
-subtitle: \& Achievements
+subtitle: \& Awards

 # Date format
 #   Refer to https://wowchemy.com/docs/customization/#date-format